EpicGateway/sdk-csharp/README.md

 ### Error Handling

-The EpicPay SDK only throws exceptions for network-related errors, and does not throw exceptions for errors returned by the API.
+The EpicPay Gateway C# SDK only throws exceptions for network-related errors, and does not throw exceptions for errors returned by the API.
 Instead, you will need to check for errors returned by the API by inspecting `Status.ResponseCode` in the response object itself.